BayesianBandit/Configure-Machine-Speed/README.md

 - Casks don't consistently output higher quality products

 ## Source Code:
 This mod is open source under an MIT License.
 Feel free to check out it's [GitHub repository](https://github.com/BayesianBandit/ConfigureMachineSpeed).
-I use the issue tracker there if you would prefer to open an issue there (leaving a post here is fine too though).
+I use the issue tracker there if you would prefer to open an issue there (leaving a post on Nexus Mods is fine too though).